• Skip to primary navigation

 Estate planning covers how your financial assets should be distributed after your death.

-Because your super is not covered by your Will, careful consideration needs to be given to the nomination of beneficiaries, the tax implications, and the financial wellbeing of your spouse and other dependents after your death.
+Because your super is not covered by your Will, careful consideration needs to be given to the nomination of beneficiaries, the tax implications, and the financial wellbeing of your surviving partner and other dependents after your death.

 Increasingly, an estate plan also details how you should be looked after later in life if you are then unable to make your own decisions.

-Set out below are the latest articles that relate to estate planning.
+Set out below are the latest guides that relate to estate planning

 Have you got an exit plan?
 The importance of estate planning